 Dr. Helen Vallianatos is currently the Associate Dean of Students, in the Office of the Dean of Students, as well as a Professor in the Department of Anthropology.
 As Associate Dean of Students, she works to connect the Office of the Dean of Students with faculty and staff across campus, to ensure that student needs and issues across faculties are being addressed, and to assess how to improve student experiences at the University of Alberta.

 Dr. Vallianatos has also served as Associate Chair (Undergraduate Programs) in the Department of Anthropology, during which time she worked to further develop the experiential learning component of the BA Honors program.
 She has also incorporated community-service learning in many of her courses, which dovetails well with her collaborative, community-based research approach.

-Dr. Vallianatos' research and teaching focuses on the topics of food, gender, body and health.
+Dr. Vallianatos' research focuses on the topics of food, gender, body and health.
 In many of her studies, Dr. Vallianatos has used visual methods in conjunction with semi-structured or narrative interviewing.
-She is also committed to conducting collaborative, community-based research, and typically works in interdisciplinary teams.
+A past winner of the Faculty of Arts research excellence award (2016), she is committed to conducting collaborative, community-based research, and typically works in interdisciplinary teams.

 Past and ongoing research includes: